 Troy is a larger medium-sized city located in the state of New York.
-With a population of 49,906 people and 18 constituent neighborhoods, Troy is the 20th largest community in New York.
-Troy has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 49,374 people and 18 constituent neighborhoods, Troy is the 20th largest community in New York.
+Troy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Troy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Troy is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Troy who work in office and administrative support (18.30%), sales jobs (9.56%), and teaching (8.23%).
+Unlike some cities, Troy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Troy are a mix of both white- and blue-collar jobs.
+Overall, Troy is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Troy who work in office and administrative support (15.05%), sales jobs (9.19%), and teaching (7.77%).

 Also of interest is that Troy has more people living here who work in computers and math than 95% of the places in the US.